Skip to main content

 TDIU and Restless Leg Syndrome

-Another benefit which may be available to veterans who experience restless leg syndrome is total disability based on individual unemployability, or TDIU.
+Another benefit that may be available to veterans who experience restless leg syndrome is total disability based on individual unemployability, or TDIU.
 This disability benefit is available to veterans who may not regularly meet the criteria needed to reach the 100 percent rating.

 Veterans who are service-connected for RLS may be eligible for this benefit.
 There are generally two pathways to become eligible for TDIU: